AVEVA/OMF-Docs/documentation/types/type-properties-and-formats.md

 ### Data Quality

-The `isquality` keyword is used to designate a particular property as the data quality for the Type.
-Properties marked with the quality flag should have a reference  a reference to an `enum` or `flags` type.
+The `isquality` keyword is used to designate particular property or properties as data quality for the Type.
+Properties marked with the quality flag should have a reference to an `enum` or `flags` type or be of any supported Types and Formats.
+In the example below, `isquality` keyword is used in case of property referencing an enumeration set and int16 property.
+This allows for capturing data quality information in its raw form.

-The quality of each `enum` or `flags` value is indicated in the enum type definition.
-Refer to the [Enum and Flags Type](xref:enumFlagsType) for additional information about defining enums and flags.
-The following format is supported:
+	"DeviceStatus": { "reftypeid": "DeviceStatusEnum", "isquality": true }

-	"DeviceStatus": { "reftypeid":"DeviceStatusEnum", "isquality": true }
+	"DeviceStatus": { "type": "Integer", "format": "int16", "isquality": true }

-A type can have at most one property designated to hold data quality information.
-Data quality property value represents quality of the entire event.
-If Bad, the entire event is considered bad.